-- Can you continue with your hobbies?
+- Can I continue with my hobbies?
 What clubs, social groups and activities are on offer?

-- Are the floor plans, gardens and entertaining areas right for you?
+- Are the floor plans, gardens and entertaining areas right for me?

 - What is the security like in the village?

-- Are the residents happy to talk to you about their experiences?
+- Are the residents happy to talk to me about their experiences?

 - Are meals available if I am unable to cook?